Super Cup 2018: Chennaiyin FC vs Aizawl FC - TV channel, stream, kick-off time & match preview

 CHENNAIYIN FC

-Predicted XI: Pawan Kumar (GK); Keenan Almeida, Mailson Alves, Dhanachandra Singh, Jerry Lalrinzuala; Dhanapal Ganesh, Jaime Gavilan; Francis Fernandes, Raphael Augusto, Jude Nworuh; Mohammed Rafi.
+Predicted XI: Pawan Kumar (GK); Keenan Almeida, Mailson Alves, Dhanachandra Singh, Fulganco Cardozo; Dhanpal Ganesh, Jaime Gavilan; Francis Fernandes, Raphael Augusto, Jude Nworuh; Mohammed Rafi.

 Injured: Germanpreet Singh